-In the UAE, it is often for employee’s salary to be split into sections covering certain allowances.
+In the UAE, it is often for an employee’s salary to be split into sections covering certain allowances.
 This is known as a salary package.
 The following are examples of allowances that can form part of a salary package.

 - Basic salary (usually 50% of total salary)

-- Housing allowance (this can be cash value, or accommodation provided by the company)
+- Housing allowance (this can be cash value or accommodation provided by the company)